CordlessWool/website/content/en/blog/20250506-paraglide-migration-2-0-sveltekit.md

 ---
-title: "Paraglide Vite Plugin: Migration Guide from 1.x to 2.0 (SvelteKit)"
+title: "SvelteKit Paraglide 2.0 Migration: Complete Guide from 1.x"
 description: Complete guide for migrating Paraglide.js from 1.x to 2.0 using the new Vite plugin.
 SvelteKit-specific examples and troubleshooting included.
 hero:
   image: $assets/paraglide-migration.jpg